 The majority of the day is spent on Language Arts.
 St. Michael's teachers use the Treasures Reading Series for reading, spelling, writing, and language skills development.
 Daily Five is used in the lower grades during small group reading instruction.
 Students receive both whole group and small group reading instruction.
 Small group instruction is flexible and students are in some cases moved across grade level if they need more of a challenge or if they need extra help.

 Saxon Math is used K-5 for math instruction.
 This program has a spiral approach to learning.
 New skills are introduced every day and previously taught content is also reviewed daily.
 Students don't have a chance to forget the skills they have learned.
 In the lower grades, students bring home fact and skills practice most nights.
 In the upper grades, students complete a Power Up each day that covers facts, mental math, and problem solving.
 Then they complete the lesson.
-Tests are given about every ten lessons to check progress.
+Tests are given approximately every ten lessons to check progress.

 St. Michael's teachers use an inquiry-based approach to teaching science through FOSS (Full Option Science System).
 Students at every grade level have three FOSS modules: earth, life, and physical science.
 All grades have living creatures in their rooms for the life science module.
 Students also take science outside in certain lessons.
 Science journals are used almost daily, so writing skills are enhanced with this program.